 THE EDUCATION CENTER

 The Education Center—a curving, architecturally distinctive building—will be at the heart of the seven-acre Campus.
 Designed by Booth Hansen, the prominent architectural firm whose work won national awards for the Daniel F. and Ada L. Rice Plant Conservation Science Center, the curving, architecturally distinctive Education Center will serve a broad spectrum of learners.
 Within its eight classrooms, nature laboratory, and ITW Kitchen Classroom, the 26,700-square-foot Center will serve a broad spectrum of learners.
-The Garden’s plant-based educational programs will begin with early childhood and preK programs that engage very young children (alongside their parents and caregivers), followed by elementary, middle-school, and high-school options that help students prepare for college.
+The Garden’s plant-based educational programs will begin with early childhood and preK programs that engage very young children (alongside their parents and caregivers) and extend to programs for lifelong learners throughout their adult years.

 The Education Center will also house the Joseph Regenstein, Jr. School of the Chicago Botanic Garden, enhancing its ability to serve its many adult students.
-A typical day might begin with adult wellness and lifestyle classes in the early morning, followed by early childhood and Camp CBG or school field trip programs throughout the morning and early afternoon, visits by participants in Science First and College First (part of the Science Career Continuum), and Scout badge programs and adult cooking classes in the evening.
+A typical day might begin with adult wellness and lifestyle classes in the early morning, followed by early childhood and Camp CBG or school field trip programs throughout the morning and early afternoon, and Scout badge programs and adult cooking classes in the evening.

-Such an education continuum—from preK through Ph.D. and beyond—is rare in the museum world.
+Such an education continuum is rare in the museum world.

 Engineered to achieve high standards of energy efficiency and certification by the U.S. Green Building Council, the Center will be efficiently ventilated, cooled, and heated, and will include recycled materials, a rainwater capture and storage system, and solar panels to generate energy.
 With the Astellas Atrium providing both an entrance and a venue for interpretive plant science displays, an observational beehive introducing visitors to the pollinator story, and peek-through windows showing the internal mechanics of the building’s sustainability features, the Center will create a welcoming new visitor attraction.